dnul/arcx_stablecoin/README.md

 # Analysis

-we explore the results in the notebook
+we do some validation of the features, explore the distribution of the index, analyze the sample data and use the index within the borrowing context in the notebook: https://github.com/dnul/arcx_stablecoin/blob/main/Analyzing_index_eth_to_stablecoin_ratio.ipynb

 # Caveats